KC-7/ai-art-site/README.md

 </details>

-### Jigsaw Testing
+### W3 Jigsaw Testing

-No errors where identified with the W3 Jigsaw tests.
+No CSS errors where identified with the W3 Jigsaw tests.

 <details>
         <summary>Click here to view the results</summary>